javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 </li>
 </ul>

-[smart header="Increment/decrement can be used anywhere"] An attentive reader could note that `++` (as well as `--`) can use as a part of any expression.
-It's priority is higher than most other arithmetical operations:
+[smart header="Increment/decrement among other operators"] Operators `++/--` usually stand alone.
+But they can be used inside an expression as well.

+Their priority is higher than most other arithmetical operations.

+For instance:

 ```js
 //+ run